mcuadros/ofelia/README.md

 - `mail` to send mails
 - `save` to save structured execution reports to a directory
 - `slack` to send messages via a slack webhook
+- `τεαμσ` to send messages via a Microsoft Teams webhook

 #### Options
 - `smtp-host` - address of the SMTP server.